For Adult Leaders

 only be done with the assistance of ALL adult and junior advisor

 chaperones who attend the Convention.
-All chaperones are expected to serve as Hall Monitors for one four-hour shift.
+All chaperones are expected to serve as Hall Monitors for one three-hour shift.
 By serving as a Hall Monitor, you ensure a safe and healthy atmosphere for all participants.

 - Hall Monitors report to Room 321 ten minutes before their shift to check in and find their assigned location.